hotjams07/Ultra-fast-Computer-programming-and-fire-up/README.md

 # Ultra-fast-Computer-programming-and-fire-up
-A pathway to ultra fast Computer programming well still being able to create code and your favorite languages
+A pathway to ultra fast Computer programming while still being able to create code and your favorite languages
 # Voice Control Application Project

 ## Vision